Home

 High risk areas

 As a driver, you must always show consideration to pedestrians, cyclists and moped riders.
-Children, elderly people and people with disabilities must be given particular consideration, as well as the time they need, as they are not able to move or act as quickly as others.
+Children, elderly people and people with disabilities must be given particular consideration, as well as the time they need, as they may have more difficulty detecting hazards, judging traffic, or moving quickly.

 In densely built-up areas, you must maintain a sufficiently low speed to reduce the risk of accidents